kjlaw89/vsdl/audio/README.md

 # VSDL Audio

-VSDL Implements the standard Audio library provided by SDL with some minor improvements.
+VSDL implements the standard Audio library provided by SDL with some minor improvements.
 It can be a bit cumbersome to play audio via the standard library without using the Mixer extension.
 This module aims to simplify that a bit and provides the ability to control playback for each individual track.

 ```v
 module main